hauphan15/Internet-Banking/README.md

-# Internet-Banking
+## Internet-Banking App Server
-Internet Banking App Server.
+## Project Description.
 This is Internet Banking application,which allow users register an account and then, users can tranfer money across local bank and partner banks.
-Technology: RESTful API, MySQL, asymmetric encryption - PGP, JWT access-token and refresh-token.
+Technologies: RESTful API, MySQL, asymmetric encryption - PGP, JWT access-token and refresh-token.